nilsign/dabacog/README.md

       </entities>

     </dxd>
     ```

-2. Execute the corresponding Dabacog CLI generation
+2. Use the Dabacog CLI to generate the diagram, and the code

         $ dabacog.jar --source [dxd-file-path] --verbose-logging